-We have heard horror stories from our clients that have said looking back, one of their biggest marketing headaches, was to discover that a third party actually owned their various accounts and/or conducted work under their umbrella accounts.
+We have heard horror stories from our clients that have said, looking back, that one of their biggest marketing headaches was to discover that a third party actually owned their various accounts and/or conducted work under their umbrella accounts.

-When they wanted to end the relationship with that particular person or agency, the hardest thing was to get access to their accounts again without losing everything.
-It almost always ends up the former service provider claims a ownership of IP or similar and the client ends up with nothing.
+When they wanted to end the relationship with that particular person or agency, the most challenging thing was to get access to their accounts again without losing everything.
+It almost always ends up with the former service provider claiming ownership of IP or similar, and the client ends up with nothing.

 The world is increasingly turning to digital sources to access content, go shopping, and read the news.

-We Are Social in their July 2020 snapshot of global trends reported that the average internet user spends six hours and forty-two minutes on the internet, and roughly two hours and twenty-two minutes on social media every day.
+As mentioned in the article about social media users, the average internet user spends six hours and forty-two minutes on the internet and roughly two hours and twenty-two minutes on social media every day.

 With the surge of online activity around the world, it’s crucial to have an online presence.
 The need for an online presence can be seen when examining the number of online sales in 2019.
 Whereas, Oberlo stated that global e-commerce sales amounted to more than $3.5 trillion dollars.

 As the global e-commerce trend continues to grow, companies rely more and more on social media, advertising, analytics, and their overall website to attract customers and sales.
 The use of all these services (Facebook Ads, Google Ads, Google Analytics, HotJar etc.) all require online accounts to be set up and will be owned by an individual.

 There are many problems with allowing third parties to have ownership over your online accounts or keeping them under an umbrella account at their agency.